One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method: Introduction

 \subsection{Notation and conventions}

 The following notation will be used throughout the paper.
-For $i \in \Z$ we write $\Z_{>i} = \{i+1, i+2,...\}$.
-All algebras and vector spaces defined over $\C$, except in Section~\ref{s:quantumabelianquotients} where we use reduction modulo a large prime.
+All algebras and vector spaces are defined over $\C$, except in Section~\ref{s:quantumabelianquotients} where we use reduction modulo a large prime.
 We use capital letters $G, H,...$ for algebraic groups and gothic script $\g, \mathfrak{h},...$ for their Lie algebras.
-All schemes appearing in this paper will be affine schemes of finite type over $\C$, thus the reader may almost always think of complex affine varieties, except that the coordinate rings will often be non-reduced (the consideration of nilpotent elements will be vital to our main results).
-Occasionally we write $\mSpec(A)$ for the variety of closed points in the prime spectrum of a commutative algebra $A$.
-If $X$ is a noetherian scheme then we write $\Comp(X)$ for the set of irreducible components of $X$.